 Ideal scenario: 20% of property purchase price.
 This way you don’t need to pay any lender mortgage insurance and you save money here.

 Most people do: 10% of property purchase price.
 You will be paying lender mortgage insurance to the lender and depending on the proposed use (owner occupier or investment), loan size and the state of security, this can be expected around 2% of the property price.
 You may need to pay this 2% upfront if the lender didn’t allow this insurance amount to be added into the loan.

-In all the above scenarios, please note that you also need to bring extra money for stamp duty expenses and other closing costs (such as legal, council etc), which is another 5% of the property purchase price.
-Sometimes, you may be eligible for stamp duty concession or even exemption, so these costs may vary accordingly.
+In all the above scenarios, please note that you also need to bring extra money for stamp duty expenses and other closing costs (such as the legal, council, etc), which is another 5% of the property purchase price.
+Sometimes, you may be eligible for stamp duty concession or even exemption so these costs may vary accordingly.
 Please contact us to discuss your circumstances.